AsposeShowcase/Html5_Spreadsheet_Editor_by_Aspose.Cells_for_Java/README.md

 HTML5 Spreadsheet Editor supports XLS, XLSX, XLSM, XLSB, XLTX, SpreadsheetML, CVS and OpenDocument Spreadsheet files.

+### Editing Cells

+You can edit any cell by a double-click.
+When you double-click a cell, it switches to edit-mode.
+To cancel editing, press the ESC key.
+To swich to normal mode, press ENTER.
+You can also press TAB to move to the next cell.
+You can specify static text and numbers.
+Formulas are supported too.
+To enter a formula, start the cell value with an equal sign (=).
+For example `=SUM(A1:A5)`.
+All formulas supported by Microsoft Excel are supported by HTML5 Spreadsheet Editor too.

+### Rows and Columns

+Adding and removing rows is very easy.
+Each row starts with a number which is the row ID.
+Click on a row ID to select the entire row.
+Right-click and click `Add a Row Below` to add a new row right below the selected row.
+You can remove a row by following same method and clicking `Delete Row`.

+### Working with Sheets

+Microsoft Excel allows multiple sheets in a single file.
+HTML5 Spreadsheet Editor allows you to edit and switch between sheets.
+At the top right-hand corner there is a drop-down list of sheets.
+The selected sheet is the one which opened by the editor.
+To switch to another sheet, select it from the list.
+The plus `+` button adds a new sheet, and minus `-` button deletes the selected sheet.

 ## Features

 * Open a spreadsheet from any public URL.